Lovers Sanctuary on Mount Moiwa

 Mount Moiwa Ropeway

 We bought our tickets and waited at the lounge while the Gondola came down to pick us up.
 The tickets are priced at ￥1500 per person.
 The Mt.
 Moiwa Ropeway climbs from the base of the mountain to about three-quarters up the mountain to a transfer station.
+The Ropeway opened way back in 1958.
+It is around 1.2-kilometer long ride.
+Renovated in 2012, one ropeway cabin can hold about 60 people.

 I was happy to see some other visitors at the base station.
 The gondola arrived soon.
 Its cabin has large glass sides and it was quite thrilling to see the wild forest and the city as we went up the snow covered mountain.